wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 ##### Databases

     As data is the core commodity of the IT professional, it should be of no surporse that understanding where and how it can be accessed is fundamental.
-Long lasting languages such as SQL (Structured Query Language) is the method that programmers and developers utilise to interact with databses and this has become a skill that is expected for the field.
+Old but effective languages such as SQL (Structured Query Language) is the method that programmers and developers utilise to interact with databses and this has become a skill that is expected for the field.
 (LinkedIn, 2024)

 ##### Cloud and cloud security